ba-st/Ansible/docs/WorkerQueue.md

 channel
 ````

 The last line publishes a message to the previously agreed exchange.
 Yes, we are creating the exchange again.
 Exchange creation operation will not create a new one if one with that name already exists.
+The same applies to other AMQP entities such as queues and bindings.

 ## Running the example